 In clinics that do not have a contract with EOPYY at all, hospital treatment is fully paid.

-If the doctor issues a prescription for you, it can be done in pharmacies that honor the EKUZ card (search engine below).
-In the case of an e-receipt, an extra non-refundable fee of 1 € is charged.
-The own contribution is generally 25% of the costs of prescription drugs.
+If the doctor issues you a prescription, it can be dispensed in pharmacies that accept the EHIC card (search below).
+There is an additional non-returnable fee of € 1 when redeeming an e-prescription.
+The deductible is generally 25% of the cost of prescription drugs.

 Search engine for all medical facilities that have signed a contract with EOPYY: